Welcome to Beyond Hogwarts!

 In Spinner’s End we witness the creation of the Unbreakable Vow between Snape and Narcissa Malfoy.
 We know that, by the terms of the Unbreakable Vow, Snape must watch over Draco, protect him from harm, and “carry out the deed that the Dark Lord has ordered Draco to perform” if it seems Draco will fail (HBP pg.
 36/41), although it’s not really stated in this chapter exactly what that task might be.

 But is it possible that there are other Unbreakable Vows that are responsible for the actions of characters in the Harry Potter story?
 After my discussions on the subject with fans at the Mischief Managed Harry Potter conference in San Antonio, I believe there are.

 All throughout the story, Dumbledore keeps repeating to everyone that he trusts Snape, when everyone can see no logical reason why he should.
 After the fall of Voldemort, Dumbledore stood up for Snape and testified in his behalf at the Wizengamot, preventing Snape from being sent to Azkaban.
 Dumbledore even allowed Snape to become a teacher at Hogwarts.

-Are life s and Unbreakable Vows magically related?
-Who else in the Harry Potter books could owe Harry a life ?
+Are life debts and Unbreakable Vows magically related?
+Who else in the Harry Potter books could owe Harry a life debt?
 Who else in the Harry Potter books might be working, for good or evil, as the result of an Unbreakable Vow?